Oxford, where ancient and modern come together to create a cosmopolitan, vibrant destination in a stunning setting.

 Delight in a day out at Bicester Village in the Oxfordshire countryside, and discover more than 160 boutiques from British and international fashion and lifestyle brands.

-Jump off at Little Clarendon Street or lovely North Parade for their independent shops and cafés or take time out for lunch at Westgate Oxford, Oxford’s centrally located, upscale shopping city.
-Up on the roof top you’ll find Victors, a Hamptons inspired, all day dining restaurant and bar, Pho, with its deliciously healthy Vietnamese inspired street food, and noodles, authentic Hakata tonkotsu style, at Shoryu Ramen.
+Jump off at Little Clarendon Street or lovely North Parade for their independent shops and cafés or take time out for lunch at Westgate Oxford, Oxford’s centrally located, upscale shopping city, including Pho, with its deliciously healthy Vietnamese inspired street food.

 Take yourselves off to the Oxford Artisan Distillery, where they use ancient heritage grain and botanicals from Oxford’s own Botanic Garden (the oldest in England), to create very fine spirits.
 Discover the principals and production process involved in making their spirits, from their bespoke copper stills to how they grow the grain.
 Leaving time, of course, to sample the finished product!